 There are 3 main ways to work from home as a mom – or any worker from home for that matter, but let’s stick to moms for now.
 These are to work remotely, which means doing your normal office or company day job, but doing it from home.
 Working freelance by bidding for, applying for, and hustling for paying gigs you can do at home which could run from PA work to freelance writing such as yours truly.
 In fact, Theselfemployed.com listed 45 ideas (and probably missed a few out) ranging from artist and blogger to VAs and seamstress.

-Finally, you can found your own business be it offering one of those services, making something (cakes spring to mind), or something else such as consulting relating to your career.
+Finally, you can found your own business be it offering one of those services, making something (cakes spring to mind), or something else such as consulting relating to your career and you could have some cool office ideas to make your work space your own.
+I know someone who bought her office furniture online from a place called Office Monster.
+Buying new office furniture can make your home look and feel great, whilst still allowing you to work in a productive environment.
 You can find countless examples of mompreneurs and while the neologism might be new, the idea itself is not.
 A few examples of successful mompreneurs include Julie Aigner-Clark who founded The Baby Einstein Company, Sheila Lirio Marcelo of Care.com, and Nicole Gleeson of Little Mizz Kit.

 Putting the hard graft in